Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Despite being a small village in a rural part of the national park, Malham has a lot of accommodation options.
 That said, the village doesn’t have any shops so make sure you bring your own necessities and food, snacks, drinks etc or be prepared to eat out every meal.

-For more budget accommodation or larger groups, the YHA Malham Hostel has a variety of dorms, private rooms and pods.
+- Hostel.
+The YHA Malham Hostel has a variety of dorms, private rooms and pods.
 Children can stay in private rooms when accompanied, with dorms sleeping up to 6 people.
-The hostel also boasts a self-catering kitchen and laundry facilities.

 Is Malham Worth Visiting?

 Absolutely!
-There’s a reason Malham attracts so many visitors and that is its stunning natural attractions, beautiful walking trails and quintessentially British pubs.
+There’s a reason Malham attracts so many visitors and that’s its stunning natural attractions, beautiful walking trails and quintessentially British pubs.
 Whether you stay for a few hours or a couple of days, you’ll be sure to love it.

 If you have any questions or want any more information drop a comment below and I’ll get back to you!